florentin-a-p/demo-springboot-database/README.md

 # demo-springboot-database

 A Java Springboot application that provides CRUD APIs that can read and update countries, which are stored in PostgreSQL database.
 The build tool is Gradle.
-This is the iteration of https://github.com/florentin-a-p/demo-springboot-hashmap which stores the data in HashMap
+This is the iteration of https://github.com/florentin-a-p/demo-springboot-hashmap which stores the data in HashMap.
+The next iteration will implement all API versioning methods and try to save data in AWS cloud database instead of local database

 Differences from the previous hashmap version:
 - `Country` bean needs no argument constructor (which can be achieved by creating it manually or using Lombok's @NoArgsConstructor annotation).
 This is because we use @Autowired notation.